I am worried about the creditors' meeting for my company's CVA. What should I do to prepare and what is likely to happen? Will anyone attend?

 Directors often worry about the creditors meeting.

-However, if the work has been done thoroughly and all the creditors are thoroughly informed of what is happening before the CVA is filed at court, then there is no reason for alarm.
+However, if the work has been done thoroughly and all the creditors are thoroughly informed of what is happening before the CVA is filed at court, then there is no reason for concern.

 In practice, it is rare for creditors to turn up.
 Instead, if they want to vote yes, they are more likely to send in a proxy.
 In our CVAs, the Voluntary Arrangement Service (VAS) which represents HMRC, will generally be supportive of viable proposals that are well built and show proper care with attention to detail.
 Given that the VAS often represents the largest votes, then we ensure they are comfortable with the CVA process very early in the cycle of events.
 However, VAS need to be confident that you are going to comply with your obligations.
 Therefore a poor record of filing returns on time and indeed even late filing of director's Self Assessment for tax will dent that confidence.
 Proper communication with creditors is a vital part of KSA's strategy for helping you build a CVA deal.